Jonno12345/TileIconifier/README.md

 **Basic tile creation usage:**

  - Find the shortcut you wish to modify in the list
- - Choose an image and move/resize it as required by clicking, dragging and scrolling to where required.
+ - Choose an image by clicking the 'Change Image' button or double clicking one of the logo boxes.
+Move/resize it as required by clicking, dragging and scrolling to where required.
  - Hit 'Tile Iconify!' to apply the changes
  - To restore, hit 'Remove Iconify'